US foreign aid crisis puts thousands of refugee lives at risk

-The decision has left millions of vulnerable people worldwide facing an uncertain future, with essential services now suspended due to funding gaps.
+On 24 January, the U.S. government froze nearly all foreign assistance, abruptly halting critical humanitarian, development, and education programs.
+The decision has left millions of vulnerable people worldwide facing an uncertain future, with essential services suspended due to funding gaps.

-(JRS), which has been forced to suspend nine vital programs across nine countries, directly impacting over 100,000 refugees and leaving over half a million of our world’s most at-risk people in limbo with life on pause.
+Jesuit Mission Australia is responding urgently to support its partner, Jesuit Refugee Service (JRS), which has been forced to suspend nine vital programs across nine countries, directly impacting over 100,000 refugees.
+The 90-day funding freeze affects JRS initiatives in Thailand, India, Chad, Colombia, Ethiopia, Iraq, South Africa, South Sudan, and Uganda—placing over half a million of the world’s most at-risk people in limbo.

 "Now, more than ever, we are called to walk alongside our refugee brothers and sisters, embodying Christ’s love and ensuring they are not abandoned in their time of greatest need," said Helen Forde, CEO of Jesuit Mission.